Greenslopes

 AreaSearch analysis indicates Greenslopes maintains employment conditions that align with national benchmarks

-Greenslopes has a highly educated workforce with strong representation in professional services.
-Its unemployment rate is 3.8%, with an estimated employment growth of 1.4% over the past year as of June 2025.
+Greenslopes has a highly educated workforce with professional services well represented.
+The unemployment rate was 3.8% in the past year, with an estimated employment growth of 1.4%.

-In this period, 7,669 residents were employed, with an unemployment rate of 0.3% below Greater Brisbane's rate of 4.1%.
+As of June 2025, 7669 residents were employed, with an unemployment rate of 3.5%, below Greater Brisbane's rate of 4.1%.
 Workforce participation was 74.5%, higher than Greater Brisbane's 64.5%.
-Leading employment industries are health care & social assistance, professional & technical, and education & training.
-Health care & social assistance has particularly notable concentration, with employment levels at 1.3 times the regional average.
+Leading employment industries were health care & social assistance, professional & technical services, and education & training.
+Health care & social assistance had particularly notable concentration, with employment levels at 1.3 times the regional average.

-Conversely, manufacturing shows lower representation at 3.5% compared to the regional average of 6.4%.
-The ratio of 0.7 workers per resident indicates a level of local employment opportunities above the norm.
+Conversely, manufacturing showed lower representation at 3.5% compared to the regional average of 6.4%.
+The ratio of 0.7 workers per resident indicated a level of local employment opportunities above the norm.
 Between June 2024 and June 2025, employment levels increased by 1.4%, labour force increased by 1.8%, causing the unemployment rate to rise by 0.4 percentage points.
-In contrast, Greater Brisbane recorded employment growth of 4.4% and a fall in unemployment by 0.4 percentage points.
-State-level data from Sep-25 shows QLD employment contracted by 0.23%, with an unemployment rate of 4.2%.
-National employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
-Applying these projections to Greenslopes's employment mix suggests local growth of approximately 7.4% over five years and 15.0% over ten years.
+Greater Brisbane recorded employment growth of 4.4% and unemployment fell by 0.4 percentage points during this period.
+Jobs and Skills Australia's national employment forecasts from May 2025 projected national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Greenslopes' employment mix suggested local growth of approximately 7.4% over five years and 15.0% over ten years, though these are simple weighted extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment